Fred the Webmate

 Fred the Webmate was a chatterbot created in 1998 for the defunct e-zine Word Magazine.
 It was inspired by an early computer program ELIZA, which attempted to mimic human conversation by use of a script.

 The chatterbot was accessible on www.c404.tv/word/fred/index.html.

 Visitors to the chatterbot encountered a simple graphic interface: an animated character living in a small, very clean apartment.
 This was Fred.
 Visitors could “talk” to Fred by typing questions.
 Fred would then “answer” via a program that recognized keywords in the questions and drew responses from a large inventory of pre-scripted replies.

 To enhance the sense that visitors were talking to a real person, Fred's replies were idiosyncratic, informed by a semi-realistic backstory created for the character.
 Fred claimed to have been recently fired by a media company and was struggling to adjust to his new circumstances.
-Suffering from depression and insomnia, was often pacing, smoking or drinking and would occasionally pass out drunk.
+Suffering from depression and insomnia, he was often pacing, smoking or drinking, and would occasionally pass out drunk.
 He gave “answers” that were frequently off-topic due to his variable mood and could be angry, jealous, rude, sad or euphoric during a conversation.
 He also had a number of sexual issues that he would routinely allude to but refuse to discuss in detail.

 Fred's “personality” made him both entertaining and, at times, a believable conversationalist.
 The chatbot became one of the most popular features of Word and received a large volume of personal email.
 The staff of Word responded to much of these emails in the “voice” of Fred, furthering the illusion that Fred was a real person.